SoftUni-Internal/interactive-content/EN/04-Exam-Preparation/00-Problem.md

 |45 | |

 ### Comment
-- All employess can answer 6 people per hour.
+- All employees can answer 6 people per hour
-- In the first 3 hours they have answered 6 \* 3 = 18 people.
+- In the first 3 hours, they have answered the questions of 6 \* 3 = 18 people
-- Then they have a break for an hour.
+- Then they have a break for an hour
-- After the next 3 hours there are 18 + 6 \* 3 = 36 answered people.
+- After the next 3 hours there the questions of 18 + 6 \* 3 = 36 are yet to be answered
-- After the break for an hour, there are only 9 people to answer.
+- After a one hour break, there are only 9 people's questions left to answer
-- 10th hour - all of the people questions would be answered.
+- All questions will be answered on the 10th hour

 ### Example
 | **Input** | **Output** |